 Tailgaters and campers are two breeds of the same species.
 We all love barbecue, beer, and yard games.
-Load your stuff in the car, pick up all your best friends, pop up a chair around the grill or fire and enjoy some good laughs and good food.
+Load your stuff in the car, pick up all your best friends, pop up a chair around the grill or fire, and enjoy some good laughs and good food.
 What`s not to love?

-So cheer on your team from the stadium parking lot, a backyard barbecue or your campsite.
-And do it in style, in comfort and in the camping spirit with this list of the best tailgating gear out there.
+So cheer on your team from the stadium parking lot, a backyard barbecue, or your campsite.
+And do it in style, in comfort, and in the camping spirit with this list of the best tailgating gear out there.

 Why slap your cheese on top when you could have it melt out of the middle with every bite?
 That’s where the burger press comes in.
 Meat, stuffing, meat, press.
 This burger press makes perfectly round, well held together burgers.
 And you can stuff your favorite ingredients (cheese, bacon, onions, etc) inside to make the lava cake of burgers.
 It is easy to clean and dishwasher safe.
 And when you purchase it, you get a free e-book of delicious stuffed burger recipes.

-Every grill master needs his or her arsenal.
+Every grill master needs his or her arsenal of tailgating gear.
 And this set has it all: a spatula, tongs, scraper, knife, basting brush, meat fork, 3 large skewers and 3 small skewers.
 All the pieces are made of stainless steel so you don’t have to worry about them rusting.
 And each piece has a loop so you can hang them for easy access right next to your grill.
 When you’re all done with them you can tuck them away in their carrying case to keep them from getting banged up.

 It’s time to invest in the portable, pop-up trash can.
 This extra-large version will keep the bag top open and prevent the bottom from rubbing on pavement and rocks and breaking open.
-It is super light, comes with a little carry case and easily folds and unfolds for quick set up and clean up.
-Get two so you can use one for trash and the other for recycling.
+It is super light, comes with a little carry case, and easily folds and unfolds for quick set up and clean up.
+Add two of these to your tailgating gear so you can use one for trash and the other for recycling.

 Another option to keep trash where it belongs is this bag holder.
 It attaches to table edges, grill shelves, bleachers, deck railings, campers.
 Basically anywhere.
 It fits a standard 13 inch trash bag and keeps it up off the ground.
 No more tipping over or blowing away.
 It’s lightweight and you don’t need any tools to set it up.
 If this holder is anything, it is versatile.

 If you’re trying to avoid sending a bunch of paper plates to the local landfill after your next tailgating party, you will probably invest in some reusable plates and utensils.
 But instead of hauling home a bunch of stinky, grimy, used dishes, get them all cleaned up before you pack up.
-This double wash basin from Coleman makes doing dishes super simple.
+This double wash basin from Coleman makes doing dishes super simple when you’re tailgating.
 It has two sides to keep your soapy water and clean water separate.
 It folds up for easy storage and has three nylon handles for carrying.
 You’ll use much less water than if you were constantly running a spigot.
 In fact, wash them up in your basin and then give them one more rinse with your foot pump sink!

 These foldable rockers are my personal favorite when it comes to outdoor chair options.
 Take them to the stadium, the campsite or your kid’s soccer game and watch your friend’s drool while you rock in comfort.
 They sit flat and use pistons to rock so you don’t have to worry about being on slightly uneven surfaces.
 You can fold them up with just one hand using the handle on the seat.
 A separate carrying handle keeps them from dragging on the ground or awkwardly banging your thighs.
 They are made of very durable material that dries incredibly quickly.